September 2022: FOMC Summary

 With benchmark rates now sitting at the highest levels since the launch of Flourish Cash in 2018—and expected to remain elevated for years to come—we are excited to announce our next rate increase early next week, with further increases expected this year.

-Interested in learning more about Flourish Crypto?
+Interested in learning more about Flourish?

 Flourish is an online platform through which investors can access financial services and products.
 Flourish’s offerings are provided by different entities and are subject to different terms, investor protections, and risks.
 Flourish Cash is offered by Flourish Financial LLC, a registered broker-dealer and FINRA member.
 Flourish Financial LLC is not a bank.
 Check the background of Flourish Financial LLC and its personnel on FINRA's BrokerCheck.
 Flourish Crypto is offered by Paxos Trust Company, LLC, a New York limited purpose trust company regulated by the New York Department of Financial Services that provides custody and execution services for the Flourish Crypto accounts, and Flourish Digital Assets LLC, registered in New York as a commodity broker-dealer and provides website and other services and support for Flourish Crypto accounts.
 Flourish Financial LLC and Flourish Digital Assets LLC are affiliates, but are not affiliates of Paxos.
 Please review the Legal section of our website, and the disclosures provided with each Flourish service or product, for further information.
 If you were introduced or invited to Flourish by an investment advisor or other third party, please be aware that, unless otherwise disclosed to you, they are not affiliated with any Flourish entity.
 The role of the investment advisor or other firm that invited you to Flourish may vary between different Flourish services and products, as further described in your terms of service. © 2023 Flourish.
 All rights reserved.